Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Online and Hybrid BSW Programs

-Online programs often provide flexibility in terms of scheduling and allow students to complete coursework remotely while still fulfilling fieldwork requirements.
-In hybrid programs, students take some classes online and some on-campus.
-Online students can take classes full- or part-time.
+Online programs provide scheduling flexibility and allow students to complete coursework remotely while still fulfilling fieldwork requirements in their local area.
+Hybrid programs blend online and on-campus instruction.
+Both can be completed full- or part-time.

 Dual-Degree Programs

 Some universities offer dual-degree programs that combine a BSW with another related degree, such as a Bachelor of Arts in Psychology or a Bachelor of Science in Public Health.
-These programs can be great for students with specific career paths in mind, but may take five to six years to complete.
+These programs can open specific career paths but typically take five to six years to complete.

 Integrated BSW/MSW Programs

-Integrated programs allow students to transition seamlessly from their BSW studies into a Master of Social Work (MSW) program at the same school.
-These programs often reduce the total time and coursework required to obtain both degrees separately.
+Integrated programs allow students to transition seamlessly from BSW studies into a Master of Social Work program at the same school.
+These programs often reduce the total time and coursework required to earn both degrees separately.

 How Much Does a BSW Cost In California?

-The cost of a BSW program in California can vary widely depending on whether the school is public or private, whether you’re an in-state or out-of-state resident, and whether you take courses online or on-campus.
-Room and board, books, and other costs may also affect your total costs.
+The cost of a BSW program in California varies widely depending on whether the school is public or private, whether you’re an in-state or out-of-state resident, and whether you take courses online or on campus.
+Room and board, books, and other living costs can also affect your total.

 BSW Program Costs at Public Institutions in California

-According to the National Center for Education and Statistics (NCES), the average cost of tuition and required fees for an in-state student attending a public four-year institution in California was $8,192 for the 2020-2021 academic year.
-In-state students who also paid for room and board paid an average of $24,015 that same year.
-Out-of-state students paid an average total of $34,398 for room, board, tuition, and other mandatory fees.
+According to the National Center for Education Statistics (NCES), the average cost of tuition and required fees for an in-state student attending a public four-year institution in California was approximately $8,637 for the 2022–2023 academic year.
+In-state students who also paid for room and board paid considerably more that year.
+Out-of-state students paid significantly higher totals once room, board, and mandatory fees were added.
+Costs vary by campus and are updated annually.

 BSW Program Costs at Private Institutions in California